-3.3.6 All Other Fastening Assemblies (Including Brackets): The threaded rods conform to ASTM A307 Grade A. The hex nuts conform to ASTM A563 Grade A. Through-bolts used to connect the new construction bracket, shaft extensions and lead shafts couplers conform to SAE J429 Grade 8 with matching hex nuts conforming to SAE J995 Grade 8.
-Bolts, nuts, and threaded rods can either be bare, or hot-dipped galvanized in accordance with ASTM A153.
+3.3.6 All Other Fastening Assemblies (Including Brackets): The threaded rods conform to ASTM A307 Grade A. The hex nuts conform to ASTM A563 Grade A. Through-bolts used to connect the new construction bracket, shaft extensions and lead shafts couplers conform to SAE J429 Grade 5 with matching hex nuts conforming to SAE J995, Grade 5.
+Bolts, nuts, and threaded rods can either be bare, zinc plated in accordance with ASTM B633 Type III, or hot-dipped galvanized in accordance with ASTM A153.